 I love this studio in part because the leadership has always been so responsive to both the student community and the wider community of Portland at large.
 As a student, we might not hear too much about what goes on behind the scenes or why a certain change happens, but it is always an opportunity for us to think and to challenge what we know about movement and how absolutely important and vital movement is to both our individual identities and the cultural identities of people whose struggles and experiences are unknown to us.

 I’m spending a lot of time at Hustle and Flow right now as I recover from a tough summer of health and personal stuff.
 Join me, won’t you!
-Get the MindBody app and sign up for a class this week.
+Using Punchpass, sign up for a class this week.
 As the fall draws near, classes start to get packed, so remember to reserve your spot in advance.
 I’ll see you in the orange room soon, and, as Steph said to close her class out on Saturday afternoon, “may the force be with you.”